kylephillips/wp-nested-pages/readme.txt

 * A drag and drop interface for managing your pages - simple and intuitive
 * Quick edit functionality
 * An expandable, sortable tree view of your site's page structure
-* A native Wordpress menu, automatically generated to match your Nested Pages screen
+* A native WordPress menu, automatically generated to match your Nested Pages screen
 * A way to quickly add child pages (ideal for development)
 * A touch-friendly interface

 For more information visit [nestedpages.com](http://nestedpages.com).

-**Nested Pages requires Wordpress version 3.8 or higher, and PHP version 5.3.2 or higher.**
+**Nested Pages requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.**

 **Languages:**